cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

     TerminatedServiceEvent --> Event
 ```

 When the service agreement is initially drafted, upcoming scheduled service events are represented within a regular schedule.
 For more information on regular schedules, please refer to [the corresponding section in the OntoService](../ontoservice/README.md#regular-schedule) ontology.
 Users can dispatch drivers and resources such as the bin(s) and waste disposal site during the `ServiceDispatchEvent` phase.
 For each successful delivery occurrence of the requested service, a `ContractLifecycleEventOccurrence` instance is linked to both the schedule and `ServiceDeliveryEvent` instances.
 This occurrence usually represents the collection and/or exchange of bins from the service site that occurs within a time period.
-A bSin that was collected/exchanged during a bin exchange service can be represented using the `fibo-fnd-rel-rel:exchanges` relation.
+A bin that was collected/exchanged during a bin exchange service can be represented using the `fibo-fnd-rel-rel:exchanges` relation.

 Figure 5: TBox representation of a service dispatch event occurrence for waste services